ganesh2739/text-formatter/README.md

 ## Description

-A brief description of your project.
-What does it do?
-What is its purpose?

-Example:
-> My Text Project is a web application built with React that allows users to create, edit, and save text notes.
-It's designed to be simple and intuitive, providing a clean interface for managing text-based content.
+> My Text Project is a web application built with React that allows users to Manage Text As Mentioned Below

-## Features
+## Features To Manage Text On Click Button Without Realoding Page

-- **Create New Notes**: Users can create new notes.
+- **User Can Convert Text In UpperCase**: Users can create new notes.
-- **Edit Notes**: Users can edit existing notes.
+- **User Can Convert Text In Lowercase**: Users can edit existing notes.
-- **Save Notes**: Notes are automatically saved locally in the browser.
+- **User Can Copy All Text**: Notes are automatically saved locally in the browser.
-- **Delete Notes**: Users can delete notes.
+- **User Can Clear Text**: Users can delete notes.
+- **Add Notes**: The application works on both desktop and mobile devices.
-- **Responsive Design**: The application works on both desktop and mobile devices.
+- **Past Text**: The application works on both desktop and mobile devices.

 ## Installation